yuridomingues/yuridomingues/README.md

 - 🎓 **Computer Science Student** at [UNIFESO](https://www.unifeso.edu.br)
 - 🌱 Passionate about **Mixed Reality**, **Unity**, and **C#**
 - 🎯 Dedicated to building impactful experiences and solving real-world problems through technology
+- 🎮 In my free time, I enjoy spending time with the people I love, exploring open-source projects, and experimenting with new ideas
+- "Always looking for creative and innovative ways to solve problems, exploring new technologies, and honing my skills."

 ---